-3 1 N lame (as shown on your income tax return).
-Name is required on this line; do not leave this line blank.
-2 E Business name/disregarded entity name, if different from above n page 3.
-3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
+1 Name (as snown on your income tax return).
+Name is required on this line; do not leave this line blank • 2 Business name/disregarded entity name, if different from above n page 3.
+4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): e. ns single-member LLC Exempt payee code (if any) 충 Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=Partne ership) ► Print or fic Instruc Solution of the content and classification of the person whose name is entered on line 1.
 Check only one of the following seven boxes.
-Individual/sole proprietor or C Corporation S Corporation Partnership Trust/estate 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): e. ns o Fig. 19 Individual/sole proprietor or C Corporation S Corporation Partnership Trust/estate single-member LLC Exempt payee code (if any) ty ctio Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partner ship) ► Solution of the containing seven boxes.
-Individual/sole proprietor or single-member LLC oorting ecif Other (see instructions) > (Applies to accou nts maintair ed outsic le the U.S.) Spo 5 A Address (number, street, and apt. or suite no.) See instructions.
-Reques ter's name a and address ( optional) See 6 0 City, state, and ZIP code 7 L ist account number(s) here (optional) Par Taxpayer Identification Number (TIN) TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to av Social sec curity numbe r reside nt al s, it thholding.
+Individual/sole proprietor or single-member LLC eci ☐ Other (see instructions) ► (Applies to accounts maintained outside the U.S.) e Sp 5 Address (number, street, and apt. or suite no.) See instructions.
+Requester's name a and address (optional) See 6 City, state, and ZIP code 7 List account number(s) here (optional) Pai Taxpayer Identification Number (TIN) your TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to a curity number reside entitie up withholding.
 For individuals, this is generally your social security number (SSN).
-However, for lien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other is your employer identification number (EIN).
-If you do not have a number, see How to ge or - e account is in more than one name, see the instructions for line 1.
-Also see What Name and r identification number o Give the Requester for guidelines on whose number to enter. - Par t II Certification • Under pen nalties of perjury, I certify that: 2.
-I ar Ser n no mber shown on this form is my correct taxpayer identification number (or I am waiting for a t subject to backup withholding because: (a) I am exempt from backup withholding, or (b) (IRS) that I am subject to backup withholding as a result of a failure to report all interest our er subject to backup withholding; and I have r not been no otified by the Interna 3.
-I ar nal J.S. citizen or other U.S. person (defined below); and 4.
-The FA - TCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting ig is cor rect. you ha ave fa sition on instructions.
-You must cross out item 2 above if you have been notified by the IRS that you alled to report all interest and dividends on your tax return.
-For real estate transactions, item 2 or abandonment of secured property, cancellation of debt, contributions to an individual retires interest and dividends, you are not required to sign the certification, but you must provide your does noment arr ot apply.
-Fo angement ( or mortgage i (IRA), and ge nterest enerally, paid, paym ents Sign ) ) Signature of Date ►
+However, ent alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
+For other es, it is your employer identification number (EIN).
+If you do not have a number, see How to g TIN, I or If the account is in more than one name, see the instructions for line 1.
+Also see What Name per To Give the Requester for guidelines on whose number to enter. and Employer identification number Par t II Certification 1 1 1 r penalties of perjury, I certify that: 1.
+The 2.
+I as Se e number shown on this form is my correct taxpayer identification number (or I am waiting form not subject to backup withholding because: (a) I am exempt from backup withholding, or (brvice (IRS) that I am subject to backup withholding as a result of a failure to report all interest longer subject to backup withholding; and ) I have not been no otified by the Internal Revenue 3.
+I aı m a U.S. citizen or other U.S. person (defined below); and 4.
+The e FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA report ng is correct. you h ication instructions.
+You must cross out item 2 above if you have been notified by the IRS that y ave failed to report all interest and dividends on your tax return.
+For real estate transactions, item sition or abandonment of secured property, cancellation of debt, contributions to an individual retire than interest and dividends, you are not required to sign the certification, but you must provide you 2 does not apply.
+Fo ement arrangement ( r mortgage interest paid, (IRA), and generally, payments